Tag Archives: greenhouse gases

 2004 Imperial Oil Report to Shareholders: 125 years of Energy Leadership

-This 2004 document from Imperial Oil Ltd, the Canadian subsidiary of Exxon, is an annual report to shareholders of Imperial Oil, Ltd. This document is part of the ClimateFiles Imperial Oil document set, gleaned by DeSmog researchers from the Glenbow Imperial Oil Archive Collection.
-The report discusses Imperial’s growing investment in tar sands exploration and […]
+Summary This 2004 document from Imperial Oil Ltd, the Canadian subsidiary of Exxon, is an annual report to shareholders of Imperial Oil, Ltd. This document is part of the ClimateFiles Imperial Oil document set, gleaned by DeSmog researchers from the Glenbow Imperial Oil Archive Collection.
+The report discusses Imperial’s growing investment in tar sands exploration […]

 2001 State Department Briefing for Follow-Up Exxon Meeting

-This briefing was sent to Paula Dobriansky, who in 2001 was the Under Secretary of State for Global Affairs.
+Summary This briefing was sent to Paula Dobriansky, who in 2001 was the Under Secretary of State for Global Affairs.
 She was also the head of delegation and the lead negotiator on US climate change policy[NN1].
-The document was authored by then Acting Assistant Secretary for The Bureau of Oceans and International Environmental and Scientific Affairs […]
+The document was authored by then Acting Assistant Secretary for The Bureau of Oceans and International Environmental and Scientific […]

 1998 ExxonMobil Pamphlet: Global Climate Change Everyone’s Debate

-This pamphlet, circulated to both U.S. and international policy-makers questions whether climate change is man-made and if so, the extent of contribution of fossil fuels to the problem.
-Although statements in this pamphlet are partially true in that Exxon “carefully studied” the science behind climate change, it contradicts its own internal findings with early climate […]
+Summary This pamphlet, circulated to both U.S. and international policy-makers questions whether climate change is man-made and if so, the extent of contribution of fossil fuels to the problem.
+Although statements in this pamphlet are partially true in that Exxon “carefully studied” the science behind climate change, it contradicts its own internal findings with early […]

 1998 Imperial Oil Article: “A Cleaner Canada” by Robert Peterson

-This 1998 document from Imperial Oil Ltd, the Canadian subsidiary of Exxon, is an article in the “Imperial Oil Review” written by Robert Peterson, who served as chairman of Imperial Oil until 2002.
-This document is part of the ClimateFiles Imperial Oil document set, gleaned by DeSmog researchers from the Glenbow Imperial Oil Archive Collection. […]
+Summary This 1998 document from Imperial Oil Ltd, the Canadian subsidiary of Exxon, is an article in the “Imperial Oil Review” written by Robert Peterson, who served as chairman of Imperial Oil until 2002.
+This document is part of the ClimateFiles Imperial Oil document set, gleaned by DeSmog researchers from the Glenbow Imperial Oil Archive […]

 1998 Report “Climate Change: What does Shell think and do about it?”

-“Climate Change: What does Shell think and do about it?” is a 1998 handout from a trove of Royal Dutch/Shell Group (“Shell”) documents unearthed by Jelmer Mommers of De Correspondent.
-Printed to explain the science of climate change and what the company was doing to address it, Shell resisted calling climate change a threat, but […]
+Summary “Climate Change: What does Shell think and do about it?” is a 1998 handout from a trove of Royal Dutch/Shell Group (“Shell”) documents unearthed by Jelmer Mommers of De Correspondent.
+Printed to explain the science of climate change and what the company was doing to address it, Shell resisted calling climate change a threat, […]

 1998 Mobil CEO Lou Noto remarks on “two sided attitude toward climate”

-This video and transcript reflects Mobil Corporation CEO and Chairman Lucio “Lou” Noto’s remarks at a February 1998 Employee Forum.
+Summary This video and transcript reflects Mobil Corporation CEO and Chairman Lucio “Lou” Noto’s remarks at a February 1998 Employee Forum.
 Released by ThinkProgress in April 2018, this speech shows Mobil’s awareness of climate change and its relationship to its products.
-Defending Mobil’s “two-sided attitude toward climate,” Noto maligns the Kyoto Protocol and “mandatory” regulatory measures to […]
+Defending Mobil’s “two-sided attitude toward climate,” Noto maligns the Kyoto Protocol and “mandatory” regulatory measures […]

 1998 Shell Speech “Reflections on Kyoto” presented at Davos World Economic Forum

-At the 1998 World Economic Forum, Royal Dutch/Shell Group’s (“Shell”) Chairman of the Committee of the Managing Directors, Cor Herkströter, delivered his “Reflections on Kyoto” to the attendees.
-A part of a larger group of documents unearthed by Jelmer Mommers of De Correspondent, this document marks an important time in Shell’s history as they reckoned […]
+Summary At the 1998 World Economic Forum, Royal Dutch/Shell Group’s (“Shell”) Chairman of the Committee of the Managing Directors, Cor Herkströter, delivered his “Reflections on Kyoto” to the attendees.
+A part of a larger group of documents unearthed by Jelmer Mommers of De Correspondent, this document marks an important time in Shell’s history as they […]

 1997 Shell Presentation “Sustainable Development – the challenge for energy”

-This document is a presentation at the “Business and the Environment Programme” by John Jennings, a Shell Managing Director and Chairman of Shell Transport and Trading Company.
-Part of a larger collection discovered by Jelmer Mommers of De Correspondent in a trove of internal Shell documents, this presentation shows the discord within Shell, as some […]
+Summary This document is a presentation at the “Business and the Environment Programme” by John Jennings, a Shell Managing Director and Chairman of Shell Transport and Trading Company.
+Part of a larger collection discovered by Jelmer Mommers of De Correspondent in a trove of internal Shell documents, this presentation shows the discord within Shell, as […]

 1996 Exxon’s Lee Raymond Speech at API Annual Meeting